joesingo/thesis/README.md

 ## Bipartite tournaments

 - Truth discovery reference in the introduction is no longer be appropriate
-- There is a commented out table showing axiom satisfaction for the different operators.
-Maybe uncomment it and show it in the text
 - Consider using different notation for operators: currently we use φ which clashes with the logic part